What the Welsh national anthem Hen Wlad Fy Nhadau actually mean in English

-Wales National Anthem: Lyrics and meaning of Welsh song at FIFA World Cup: ahead of Wales vs USA in Qatar
+Wales National Anthem: Lyrics and meaning of Welsh song at FIFA World Cup :game Wales vs England in Qatar

-The much-loved and patriotic ‘Hen Wlad Fy Nhadau’ is sung by Wales fans in Qatar during the FIFA World Cup 2022.
+The much-loved and patriotic ‘Hen Wlad Fy Nhadau’ will be sung by Wales fans in Qatar during their crunch FIFA World Cup 202 fixture against England on Tuesday.

 Whenever a sporting tournament comes around, national anthems become a talking point - and the FIFA World Cup in Qatar is no different.
 Ahead of the Wales v Iran game today (November 25), we look at the rousingly patriotic song Hen Wlad Fy Nhadau, sung by Welsh fans and players before kick off.